wxwatchr/EmotionClassification/README.md

 The weights for the CNN were first tested using the VGG16 model.
 Then additional Conv2d, BatchNormalization, MaxPooling, Dropout, and Dense layers were added.
 The accuracy was low (46.26%).
 The VGG16 model code can be viewed [here](https://github.com/wxwatchr/EmotionClassification/blob/master/VGG16model.py).

 The same layers were then used with weights set based on the VGG19 model.
+The accuracy was lower than the VGG16 model at 25.31%.
+The VGG19 model code can be viewed [here](https://github.com/wxwatchr/EmotionClassification/blob/master/VGG19model.py).

+This process was again repeated using base weights from the InceptionV3 model.
+The accuracy was 36.56%; performing better than the VGG19 model but worse than the VGG16 model.
+The InceptionV3 model code can be viewed [here](https://github.com/wxwatchr/EmotionClassification/blob/master/InceptionV3model.py).

+With the low accuracy from the weighted CNNs, a custom CNN was created using multiple layers of Conv2D, BatchNormalization, MaxPooling, Dropout, and Dense layers.
+The model performed well with an accuracy of 86.22%.
+The custom CNN model code can be viewed [here](https://github.com/wxwatchr/EmotionClassification/blob/master/customCNN.py).